-\Density calculations should include all private and communal space within the curtilage of an urban block, all parking areas, estate roads, play areas and spaces situated in the secondary and tertiary network.
+Density calculations should include all private and communal space within the curtilage of an urban block, all parking areas, estate roads, play areas and spaces situated in the secondary and tertiary network.
 It excludes highways infrastructure, sports pitches, allotments, parks, Sustainable Drainage Systems, schools and other infrastructure requirements and land associated with non-residential uses except where that use forms part of a mixed use building that is partially residential.

-- 4.73 Residential density is measured as the number of dwellings per hectare (dph).
+- 4.72 Residential density is measured as the number of dwellings per hectare (dph).
 Well designed and located areas of higher density enable more people to have, within a short walk, access to the things they need regularly, like shops, local facilities, public transport, cafés and restaurants.
-In turn, the facilities are more likely to be successful over time as they have the necessary numbers of people within walking distance to support them. - 4.74 National policy requires us to support development that makes efficient use of land.
-This means that we should encourage higher densities where we can, whilst taking into account the surrounding character, the type of development, the capacity of local infrastructure and our aim of creating attractive, well designed and healthy places to live. - 4.75 Across the district there is no consistent pattern of residential density, although generally densities are higher within and closer to town and village centres and lower towards the edges of settlements.
+In turn, the facilities are more likely to be successful over time as they have the necessary numbers of people within walking distance to support them. - 4.73 National policy requires us to support development that makes efficient use of land.
+This means that we should encourage higher densities where we can, whilst taking into account the surrounding character, the type of development, the capacity of local infrastructure and our aim of creating attractive, well designed and healthy places to live. - 4.74 Across the district there is no consistent pattern of residential density, although generally densities are higher within and closer to town and village centres and lower towards the edges of settlements.
 The residential densities proposed in DW19 are not therefore based on what we necessarily have now, but rather ensuring a more efficient use of our land in the future, whilst still maintaining densities which are appropriate to surrounding landscape and townscape character.
 Higher densities are promoted in areas where we want to support local facilities, can enable walkable neighbourhoods and facilitate more efficient public transport networks.
-Within these places, creative and innovative solutions should be explored, including building higher, so that higher densities can be achieved in ways which do not simply rely on flats/apartments.
-Lower densities are supported in other places where this would be more appropriate to their location, particularly where it would help the development to blend in with the surrounding countryside.
+Within these places, creative and innovative solutions should be explored, including building higher, so that higher densities are supported in other places where this would be more appropriate to their location, particularly where it would help the development to blend in with the surrounding countryside.